salsita/prism/docs/README.md

 First things first, we know that `init` function exposed by `GifViewer` is thunk (function which returns a function) therefore we need to call it "twice" `gifViewerInit('funny cats')()` to actually call it, first call takes one argument which is a topic for the `GifViewer`, we'll use Cats for top `GifViewer` and Dogs for bottom.
 So hypothetically the app should now correctly show Topic above the `GifViewer` and also trigger initial API call.

 ![gif-viewer-pair-2](./assets/8.png)

+It's apparent from the screenshot that we can now see `GifViewer` topics and two API calls have been called.

+**ADVANCED**
+Are you wondering what's the nice browser extension on the right side in the screenshot above?
+It's [`redux-devtools-skeleton`](https://github.com/zalmoxisus/redux-devtools-extension) which allows you very nicely debug your Redux applications, it comes really handy and you should check it out. `redux-elm-skeleton` already integrates it, so you just need to install the [extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) in your browser and restart it, you should see Redux tab in your Chrome Dev Tools.
+**END-ADVANCED**